ArpitGiri047/imagecaptioning/README.md

+# imagecaptioning
-# imagecaptioningImage Captioning is a task in the field of Computer Vision and Natural Language Processing (NLP) that involves generating a meaningful description of an image in natural language.
+Image Captioning is a task in the field of Computer Vision and Natural Language Processing (NLP) that involves generating a meaningful description of an image in natural language.
 It combines image understanding (object recognition, scene analysis) with language modeling (grammar, context, fluency).

 2. Objective